intel/libvpl/doc/spec/source/appendix/VPL_apnds_c.rst

 for each frame if necessary.
 There are limitations as follows:

 - The frames in the lists are ignored if they are out of the reference window.
-- If by going through the lists, the oneVPL encoder cannot find a reference frame for the current frame, the encoder will encode the current frame without using any reference frames.
+- If by going through the lists, the |vpl_short_name| encoder cannot find a reference frame for the current frame, the encoder will encode the current frame without using any reference frames.
-- If the GOP pattern contains B-frames, the oneVPL encoder may not be able to follow the :cpp:struct:`mfxExtAVCRefListCtrl` instructions.
+- If the GOP pattern contains B-frames, the |vpl_short_name| encoder may not be able to follow the :cpp:struct:`mfxExtAVCRefListCtrl` instructions.

 ---------------------------------